teerytko/VO2max/README.md

 | screws | 2 x 3mm | Not found yet | Est cost |
 | threaded inserts | for 3 mm screws | Not found yet | Est cost |

-The App is designed for collecting data from a CO2 sensor so you have to spoof it by sending the Volume Minute of O2 to the CO2 level screen, the VO2 max to the Temp screen and the O2 level to the Humidity screen.

 Source code for Arduino under "VO2Max" - Arduino board settings to use for TTGO T-Display:

     Board: ESP32 Dev Module